Yogesh-rana-2301/Oops_Learner/16_Function_Overloading.md

 ## Compile-Time Polymorphism

-Function overloading is a form of compile-time polymorphism.
-Here's why:
+Function overloading is a form of <mark>compile-time polymorphism.</mark> Here's why:

 - **Polymorphism** means "many forms."
 Here, the `print()` function has many forms.
 - **Compile-Time** means the decision of which function to call is made when the code is compiled.
 The compiler looks at the function call (e.g., `print(10);`) and matches its argument list to the signature of one of the overloaded functions.